ietf-wg-alto/draft-alto-oam-yang/appendix.md

 }
 ~~~

-## Example Module for Extended Client Authentication Approaches {#example-client-auth}
+## An Example Module for Extended Client Authentication Approaches {#example-client-auth}

-The base data model defined by ietf-alto.yang only includes the client
+The base data model "ietf-alto" only includes the client
 authentication approaches directly provided by the HTTP server.
-However, a real
+However, an
-implementation may authenticate clients in different ways, e.g., it may
+implementation may authenticate clients in different ways.
+For example, an implementation may
 delegate the authentication to a third-party OAuth 2.0 server.
 The following
 example module demonstrates how additional client authentication approaches can
-be augmented into the base data model.
+enrich the base data model.

-In this example, the case `oauth2` includes the URI to a third-party OAuth 2.0
+In this example, the `oauth2` case includes the URI to a third-party OAuth 2.0
 based authorization server that the ALTO server can redirect to for the client
 authentication.